 It is highly important that you as a buyer of a certain property should first know everything about it before making any commitments, paying any amount or signing any contracts.
 This is to make sure that the property, the owner or the attached documents do not have any hidden encumbrances that may cause you to spend more than what it should be for the property through court fees and other expenses.

 The property buyer should be very certain that the property is really worth the purchase.

-Siam Legal does its own system of Due Diligence in a distinct way.
-Aside from doing a Title Search, the firm does the following as standards in doing Due Diligence.
+Siam Legal does its own system of Thai Due Diligence in a distinct way.
+Aside from doing a Title Search, the firm does the following as standards in doing Due Diligence in Thailand.

 Also, especially for new developments, there must be functional and up to standards drainage systems in place.